 This is the church the inside is impeccable, impressive, and beckons the camera to capture all that it offers.
 This is the entrance we went through to gain access to the church.
 Now let’s take a look inside.

 The history, the tradition, the culture just overtakes you as you walk through and learn.
+Take a look at the floors, are they not gorgeous?
+I would love this tile inside of my home because the colors are splendid.

 The Silver Shop (Plateria)